Temporary Total Disability Benefits

 The maximum time period for receiving TTD benefits in Massachusetts is 156 weeks or three years.
 Compensation is supposed to begin on the sixth day of incapacity due to a workplace injury.
 There is no compensation for the first five days of lost wages.
 If a worker is still receiving temporary total disability benefits at the end of three years and is not able to return to work, it will be necessary to apply for permanent total disability benefits though it is not necessary to wait the entire three years before applying for a change in disability rating.

-At the Law Offices of Jeffery S. Glassman, LLC, our workers’ compensation benefits attorneys in Boston routinely assist clients in obtaining temporary total disability compensation.
+At the Law Offices of Jeffery S. Glassman, LLC, our legal team in Boston routinely assist clients in obtaining temporary total disability compensation.
 A typical case might involve an industrial accident where the client temporarily loses functionality in both legs, but will eventually be able to return to work at his or her full capacity.
 One example might be from an accident where a worker falls down a flight of stairs or from an elevated piece of construction equipment.